Join our council of governors

-When governor elections are announced you will need to complete a nomination form to put yourself forward as a candidate.
-To stand as a candidate, you first need to be a member of the trust.
-Become a member
+When elections are announced, you will need to complete a nomination form to put yourself forward as a candidate.

 If you would like to check your membership status, please email our membership office.

-After you have become a trust member you can nominate yourself to stand for election.
-Once the closing date for nominations has passed, the trust will publish a list of candidates and announce further arrangements for the elections.
+Once the closing date for nominations has passed, we will publish a list of candidates and announce further arrangements for the elections.

 How much time will I have to commit?

-Governors will also have the opportunity to sit as observers on board committees, chair medicine for members' events and hold 'governors' surgeries' to engage with our members.
+Governors will also have the opportunity to sit as observers on board committees, chair Medicine for Members' events and hold 'governors' surgeries' to engage with our members.

 Will I be paid?

-Governors are not paid but reasonable expenses will be reimbursed.
+Governors are not paid, but reasonable expenses will be reimbursed.
 This will not include loss of earnings.

 How long can I remain on the council of governors?